HLT60512 – Advanced Diploma of Naturopathy Course

-Students progress through the course by completing AIHM subjects that are mapped against nationally endorsed units of competency from the health training package so that upon completion of all the AIHM subjects and clinical requirements students receive nationally recognised qualification.
+Students progress through the course by completing AIHM subjects that are mapped against nationally endorsed units of competency from the health training package.
+Upon completion of all the AIHM subjects and clinical requirements students receive a nationally recognised qualification.
 Students may have to complete more than one AIHM subject to gain a complete unit of competency.

 Students are required to complete a minimum of 450 hours of supervised clinical training.
 These clinical sessions are conducted and supervised by qualified practitioners at the student clinic on campus.
 Other designated clinical schools or clinics across Australia may be accessed by domestic students only upon approval, to gain their clinical experience.
 Assessors and mentors must have both vocational and training qualifications required to conduct training and assessments.

 Most of the graduates set up in private practice or work in multi disciplinary clinics along with other health care professionals such as doctors, physiotherapists, chiropractors, osteopaths, psychologists and share the overhead of running the business and benefit from mutual referrals.
-Some naturopaths work in the pharmacies as consulting naturopaths while some work in the manufacturing industry in different capacities.
+Some Naturopaths work in pharmacies as consulting Naturopaths, while some work in the manufacturing industry in different capacities.
 Some establish and work in health retreats and others become academics in the field.
-So there are many opportunities a fresh graduate can opt from.
+So there are many opportunities a fresh graduate can chose from.